 We welcome and very much encourage your participation in and support of the school through this organisation, which raises funds and supports school in many ways.
 In the past, funds have been raised to provide school with much needed resources such as, the school minibus, library books, maths/P.E. equipment, outdoor play equipment, dictionaries, art and craft materials, computers etc. It is hoped that all parents will support the various activities that are arranged and make new friends in the process, as well as identifying with our school aims and general philosophy.
-Please contact either Mrs Walker, Ms L Sheriff or Mrs Prytherch if you wish to come along.
+You don't necessarily have to sign up to be a permanent member - you can also help out per event.
+Please contact Mrs Eccles if you wish to come along.
 Alternatively, join the Friends Facebook page or email victoriaschoolpta1@gmail.com